camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Browser
 -------

-Using a browser-integrated debugging tool usually available with the ``F12`` key.
+You can use the browser-integrated debugging tool, usually available with the ``F12`` key.

 Sources map
 -----------

 For debugging purposes, it is better to have all the JavaScript and Style Sheets in separated, non-minified files.
-To achieve this, you can simply use the sources maps, function activable in the browsers debugging tool.
+To achieve this, you can use the sources maps, a function activable in the browsers debugging tool.

 Webpack
 -------

-To have faster builds you need to use the Webpack dev server; you can achieve this as follows.
+To have faster builds, you need to use the Webpack dev server; you can achieve this as follows.

 In the file ``geoportal/demo_geoportal/static-ngeo/js/apps/<interface>.html.ejs``, remove the ``ng-strict-di`` in the ``html`` tag.

-If it's not already done copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.
+If it is not already done, copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.
-Be sure thate the service ``webpack_dev_server`` is present and uncommented.
+Be sure that the service ``webpack_dev_server`` is present and uncommented.

 Restart your application as usual.